Photo by Luca Campigotto/GALLERYSTOCK

 Feeling inspired?
 Here’s how to explore New York’s best bridges.

 After you’ve walked across the Brooklyn Bridge from Manhattan, skip the pizza at Grimaldi’s.
 (It hasn’t been the same since Patsy sold the place, anyway.)
-Instead, use your time in Dumbo to hydrate with an Archway juice (apple, pear, pineapple, wheatgrass, and mint) from Foragers Market and roam the 85 waterfront acres of bocce courts, pebbled beaches, and man-made tide pools of Brooklyn Bridge Park, a multi-year development to be completed in 2018.
+Instead, use your time in Dumbo to hydrate with an Archway juice (apple, pear, pineapple, wheatgrass, and mint) from Foragers Market and roam the 85 waterfront acres of bocce courts, pebbled beaches, and man-made tide pools of Brooklyn Bridge Park.
 Return via the Manhattan Bridge.
 You can celebrate your triumphant hour-and-a-half promenade at the brand-new 12-stall Canal Street Market with Nom Wah dumplings and ramen courtesy of Ippudo offshoot Kuro-Obi.